mohanmca/MohanLearningGround/src/main/md/Tools/scala/sbt_in_action.md

   * Uber jar assembler - addSbtPlugin("com.eed3si9n" % "sbt-assembly" % "0.11.2")
     * import AssemblyKeys._; assemblySettings
     * mainClass in assembly := Some("Global")
-    * declare merge stategy (in build.sbt) for handling duplicate (concatenate, use new, use old)
+    * declare merge strategy (in build.sbt) for handling duplicate (concatenate, use new, use old)
     * mainClass in assembly := Some("Global") -- should be mentioned for executable jar
     * You might even have - libraryDependencies ++= Seq( "org.apache.velocity" % "velocity" % "1.7") in order for Build.scala to use plugins
     * $HOME/.sbt/0.13/credentials.sbt: